EllieJ87/Ranger-Game/Testing.md

 *Fixed Errors*:

-Error Bad Value:  on favicon images: these were raised an error as there was a spacing in the file path, all favicon icons were all corrected and not throwing an error message.
+Error Bad Value: On favicon images: these were raised an error as there was a spacing in the file path, all favicon icons were all corrected and not throwing an error message.
-Error Bad Value: on the form action attribute as this was left blank, this was amened to have the “#” symbol, this was corrected and not throwing an error message.
+Error Bad Value: On the form action attribute as this was left blank, this was amened to have the “#” symbol, this was corrected and not throwing an error message.
-Error Attribute: on textarea as ‘type=”text”’ was added, this has been removed, no longer throwing an error message.
+Error Attribute: On textarea as ‘type=”text”’ was added, this has been removed, no longer throwing an error message.

 ## <a name="csscode">CSS</a>